realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Indirect merges: GitHub can merge a pull request automatically if the head branch is directly or indirectly merged into the base branch externally

 Issue tracker (bug tracker): A tracker that shows tasks that need to be done, the state they're in and who's working on them

+Merge commits: All commits from the feature branch are added to the base branch